gofynd/fdk-client-kotlin/documentation/APPLICATION.md

 | Argument  |  Type  | Description |
 | --------- | ----  | --- |

-Used to set a mobile number as primary
+Use this API to set a mobile number as primary.
+Primary number is a verified number used for all future communications.

 *Success Response:*

-A JSON object with user details
+Success.
+Check the example shown below or refer `LoginSuccess` for more details.

 Schema: `LoginSuccess`